rainlanguage/docs.rainprotocol.xyz/docs/core-concepts/3-security-model.md

 The user needs to always be in control and have access to multiple layers of curation, each focused on a specific outcome and degree of decentralization.
 For this we can lean on a model pioneered in the space by sites such as Token Lists and Chainlist.
 If a user encounters an expression using an unknown interpreter, they can cross-reference their trusted lists, or make a decision based on their own understanding of the interpreter.
 This decision-making process applies to all participants, both human and bot, on a per-expression basis.

-To further support this user choice, Rain maintains open-source dashboards in Rain Studio.
-These dashboards can be hosted locally or on IPFS, reducing the risk of MIM/phishing/DNS attacks.
-The dashboards show the Rain expressions for any known contract and warn the user about unknown bytecode, allowing them to quickly cross-reference with the dashboard.

-In addition to the dashboards, an open-source JavaScript simulator for Rain expressions has been developed to allow users to analyze the behavior of any algorithm off-chain.
-This enables users to run simulations, such as Monte Carlo statistical models, or integrate with spreadsheeting tools.

 For the whole system to work, everyone needs the option be a full particpant in the infrastructure.
 This is why all of the Rain contracts and tooling libraries are open source and fully open for participation.

 ## Lindy